A 2023 Complete Guide to Landlord Insurance

 (If you have a homeowners policy then see Equipment Breakdown Coverage Form)

 A few years ago, the average homeowner reported paying $1,192 for their policy, and the average landlord paid $1,478.
+The cost of landlord insurance also differs whether it is a long-term or a short-term rental.

 More About Landlord Insurance Costs